mahsapartovi/Text-data-preprocessing/README.md

 # Text-data-preprocessing

-Data minning project
+Data mining project

-In this project, I wrote a program in which it takes 3 books as input,
+In this project, I wrote a program that takes 3 books as input,
-1. tokenizing the texts
+1. Tokenizing the texts
-2.specifies the negative and positive sentences separately (Lines marked with zero are positive sentences and lines with a number one at the end are negative sentences.)
+2. specifies the negative and positive sentences separately (Lines marked with zero are positive sentence,s and lines with a number one at the end are negative sentences.)
-3.and the number of repetitions of each word and its location in the text.
+3. and the number of repetitions of each word and its location in the text.

-good luck :)
+Good luck :)